On The Road Again - Preliminary (clip)

 Duration of this clip: 2min

-Duration of full work: 37min 53sec, looped
+Duration of full work: 37min 53sec, infinite loop

 Refugia